ramon54321/ProjectCitadel/server/database/README.md

 The file has permissions `600`.

 ### Running Script
 A script can be run by running the `run.sh` script followed by the script name in the `scripts` folder.
-The `run.sh` script is called with `yarn database`.
+The `run.sh` script is called with `npm run database`.